How Consumer Software Companies Are Valued

 Ad-supported consumer apps and platforms (social, content, free utilities) trade lower because ad rates are cyclical, increasingly competitive, and depend on third-party platforms (Meta, Google, TikTok) for distribution and monetization.
 Even at scale, the multiple ceiling is structurally capped.

-Comp set: Pinterest ($PINS) at 4-6x revenue with margins improving; Snap ($SNAP) at 2-4x with growth concerns; BuzzFeed ($BZFD) at sub-1x revenue post-collapse.
+Comp set: Pinterest ($PINS) at a revenue-multiple range with margins improving; Snap ($SNAP) at 2-4x with growth concerns; BuzzFeed ($BZFD) at sub-a revenue multiple post-collapse.
 Premium ad-supported (Reddit post-IPO at 6-8x) is the exception, not the rule.

 What lifts ad-supported into the 4-6x range: first-party data assets, premium ad inventory (sponsorships vs programmatic), creator economy revenue share, and a credible subscription / hybrid monetization path.